Everything in Wrath of the Lich King Classic’s five content phases, Phase 2 now live

 The world PVP event Wintergrasp gates access to the Vault of Archavon raid.
 This presents its own challenges as some servers have extemely unbalanced populations.
 According to lead developer Brian Birmingham, the team is aware of the issue, but isn’t ready to discuss any solutions as of yet.

 Ulduar was such an amazing experience from the architecture, to the voice acting, to the incredibly fun encounters.
 Many of the fights had Hard Modes, and there was a special extra boss called Algalon that only allowed you a specific number of pulls per lockout.
+(If anyone at Blizzard HQ reads this, please give Ulduar more time than it got in the original Wrath of the Lich King.
+Trial of the Crusader came out too soon and many guilds didn’t get as much time in Ulduar as they would have liked.)

 Phase 3, start date TBD